etc1290/Stembase/log.md

 	### Changed
 	1. Remove fs-dir in index.html because it's redundant compare to fs-text 1.1 fs-text is under fs-main, it's a more organized and efficient arrangement with focused purpose
+	2. Replace innerHTML with insertAdjacentHTML for faster and juicy 2.1 Each time innerHTML runs it has to serialise all the existing contents of element and then reparse the whole lot 2.2 insertAdjacent is only parsing each time and then attaching the small document fragment to the Document Object Model
 ---
 	## 2022.12.28		version 0.0.3
 	- Function implementation